Low Carbon Communities

-Low Carbon Communities (LCC) is one part of Marches Energy Agency; a leading climate change and sustainable energy social enterprise and a registered charity, based in the West Midlands, England.
+Low Carbon Communities (LCC) is one part of Marches Energy Agency; a climate change and sustainable energy social enterprise and a registered charity, based in the West Midlands, England.

 LCC works with interested communities to find sustainable energy solutions for their community.
-This involves working with households, businesses, schools and community groups to raise awareness about climate change and help implement sustainable energy measures.
+This involves working with households, businesses, schools, and community groups to raise awareness about climate change and help implement sustainable energy measures.
 This includes energy efficiency measures- both technical and behavioural- and renewable energy installations.
-Ultimately, LCC aims to help communities obtain the skills and knowledge required to achieve community ownership and enable informed decision-making on energy saving opportunities.
+Ultimately, LCC seeks to support communities in developing skills and knowledge required to achieve community ownership and enable informed decision-making on energy-saving opportunities.

 A pilot Low Carbon Communities project from 2006-9 in three communities in Shropshire has now ended.
-The project, based in Ellesmere, Cleobury Mortimer and the “Floodplain Community” (a collection of small villages and farmsteads near Oswestry), aimed to reduce carbon dioxide emissions by 5.88% or 3868 tonnes within these communities.
-This acted as a pilot for similar ventures around the country and LCC is now working with a number of communities in the West Midlands and East Midlands.
+The project, based in Ellesmere, Cleobury Mortimer, and the “Floodplain Community” (a collection of small villages and farmsteads near Oswestry), aimed to reduce carbon dioxide emissions by 5.88% or 3868 tonnes within these communities.
+This acted as a pilot for similar ventures around the country, and LCC is now working with several communities in the West Midlands and East Midlands.

+Impact and evaluation

+The Ashden Awards have mentioned the Marches Energy Agency’s Low Carbon Communities project in their reports.
+The program have implemented in several geographical areas, like Whittington, Fisherwick, Cleobury Mortimer, the Shropshire floodplain villages near Oswestry, and Ellesmere.
+According to Ashden, over 1,400 technical energy saving and renewable energy measures have been installed through these initiatives.
+This has directly helped about 2,000 people, as homeowners, business owners, or organizations.
+Furthermore, around 19,000 more people have benefited indirectly from wider awareness and campaigning.

+In recent years, the project’s impact was calculated as around 9 GWh of energy saved or generated each year.
+That adds up to about 1,715 tonnes of CO₂ kept out of the atmosphere annually, in addition to the other community actions to reduce transport emissions and encourage buying local products.
+Local engineers and contractors developed new skills along the way, and some businesses expanded their operations as a result of the project’s activities.

+In the broader UK context, community energy efforts like Low Carbon Communities are part of a wider focus on locally led energy transition and decarbonisation.
+Government and policy documents, like the UK’s ‘‘Community Energy Call for Evidence’’, highlight how community-led projects contribute to national targets for lower emissions and more renewable energy adoption.
+These community energy initiatives are part of moving toward decentralized clean energy, better energy efficiency, and local engagement in climate action.